Crossing North 10: Myth & Fairytale in Frozen 2

 Marc: I do, yeah, I already took mine.
 I had five weeks off, it was wonderful.
 I mostly just cleaned my garage.

-[*Second outro music starts*]
+[*Second outro music plays*]

 SHOW NOTES